mapew/ai_api_test/README.md

 the pdf test.pdf will create

-to use this add your gemini api key on the file apikey file, run sqltable.py to create database
+to use this add your gemini api key on the file apikey file, run sqltable.py to create database then start the app

 ![스크린샷 2025-07-10 014556](https://github.com/user-attachments/assets/586140cf-84c3-403f-8404-5c97423b0ae6)